 How to customize the LED notification?

 The LED has three basic features; The color of the LED, does it blink or does it flash a consistent color and finally, for how long is it on.

 A new phone comes with the pre-defined setting for the LED.
 Blinking red, for example, may be used to indicate battery low, while a consistent blue color may be used to indicate a message.
 To turn on or off the LED notifications, you have to go to settings -> display -> notifications.
 These options are limited and cannot customize furthermore unless you get root access to the system.

 In basic phone applications such as the messenger, if your phone has LED notification, you may find some options available for you.
 Here, you can scroll through to check if you can change the color for how long will it blink.
 If you are constantly on your phone, then you will probably set a shorter duration for the LED to flash.

-If your phone lacks most of these custom setting, your next option will be installing a led control app from he play store.
+If your phone lacks most of these custom sets, your next option will be installing a led control app from the play store.

 The advantage of these apps is that they are created to suit you’re the user; they will, therefore, be filled with numerous options that will only be limited by your phones available hardware features.